roikiermedia/assemblySign/README.md

 A digital sign for the Chaostreff Flensburg Assembly @ #32c3.

 Options in script.js:
-`var play = true` set to false to only display logo
+`var play = false` set to true to cycle through messages
 `var waitTime = 20000` set to animation timeout in ms